 Stay Positive and Calm

-You may be experiencing lots of different feelings.
-You may feel stressed, anxious, sad, worried, afraid, fed up, angry, frustrated or even numb.
-Some of you may feel nothing at all.
-These are all normal and healthy reactions to stressful situations.
+Notice your feelings.
+Over the next few weeks you may have lots of different.
+You may feel stressed, anxious, sad, afraid, fed up, angry, frustrated or even numb.
+You may feel nothing at all, that’s ok too.
+These are all normal and healthy reactions.
+If your feelings and reactions seem different from those of your friends, that’s ok.
 There is no ‘right’ or ‘wrong’ way to feel.
+The following information can help to support you if you experience any difficulty.